 Etching produces a highly decorative nameplate that suits being applied to a wide range of products, from point of sale displays to vehicle interiors.

-These three processes may seem exclusive; however they can actually be used in combination of each other to create endless possibilities of designs to please the eye.
+These three processes may seem exclusive; however, they can actually be used in combination with each other to create endless possibilities of designs to please the eye.
 For example, printing and embossing can be combined to create colourful 3D designs that demand attention.

-Contact the professionals at LNI for advice on how you can best convey your designs onto metal.
+Contact the experts at LNI for advice on how you can best convey your designs onto metal.